majchrowicz/VTS_experiment_1_analysis/README.md

-# VTS-experiment-1
+# VTS experiment 1, pilot

-Code pipeline for analysis of 2nd pilot for VTS experiment.
+Code pipeline for analysis of pilot study for VTS experiment.

 Institute of Psychology, Jagiellonian University.